 To help you learn hand embroidery stitches we are going to look at filling in shapes..
 Previously I suggested some ideas for embroidering lines..

 I drew some circles and ovals onto my fabric with a pencil, overlapping some of them.
-I then proceeded to use a variety of stitches to fill these shapes.
-The thread used is Fine Cotton from Oliver Twists, and a little Pearl Cotton no. 8 for contrast.
+I then used a variety of stitches to fill these shapes.
+The thread used is Fine Cotton from Oliver Twist, and a little Pearl Cotton no. 8 for contrast.

-The shapes in the photograph are filled with the following stitches...
+I filled the shapes in the photograph with the following stitches...